 Here’s the truth: all individuals regardless of their race, gender, age or sexual orientation share the same eating disorder signs and symptoms, even if their risk factors differ.
-People of color and individuals in the LGBTQ community face unique challenges that may put them at higher risk for developing an eating disorder.
-According to NEDA, research reveals that beginning as early as 12 years of age, gay, lesbian, and bisexual teenagers may be at higher risk of binge eating and purging compared to their heterosexual peers.
+People of color and individuals in the LGBTQ community face unique challenges that may put them at a higher risk for developing an eating disorder.
+According to the National Eating Disorder Association (NEDA), research reveals that beginning as early as 12 years of age, gay, lesbian and bisexual teenagers may be at higher risk of binge eating and purging compared to their heterosexual peers.
 Statistics also show that African-American and Hispanic teenagers have a higher prevalence of disordered eating patterns compared to their Caucasian counterparts.

 Even if the incidence and prevalence of eating disorders were equal across the board for all individuals, regardless of race, gender or sexual orientation, the risk factors, stereotypes and stigma attached to minority populations in regards to weight, body image and diet would contribute to these minority individuals experiencing hurdles in overcoming an eating disorder.